daveid77/trivia-game/README.md

 ## Misc Notes

-* Ghost in the machine:
-  * Error thrown at different points in full game version.
-Happens after differing numbers of questions and differing questions themselves.
-Tends to happen between 13 and 19 questions into game.
-Does not appear to be related to typo in data object or script because it does all run multiple times successfully.
-Appears to be related to `setTimeout` and `setInterval` running asynchronously.
-Tried `clearTimeout()` after `setTimeout` run, but that didn't help.
-Unable to resolve issue.

-      ```
-      app.js:204 Uncaught TypeError: Cannot read property 'question' of undefined
-        at Object.setQuestion (app.js:204)
-        at nextStep (app.js:262)
-      ```
 * Among game enhancements beyond [demo game](http://ucb.bootcampcontent.com/UCB-Coding-Bootcamp/09-11-2017-UCB-Class-Repository-FSF-FT/raw/master/03-week/homework/part-1/advanced-trivia-demo.mov):
   * **Second "Short Game"** start button offers option with fewer questions and quicker game play (since full game play includes 25 trivia questions, which is a lot for testing and/or reviewing game).
   * **Randomized non-repeating question sequence**, so that questions do not appear in the same order as they are structured in the triviaGame object every time a new game is started.
 Since there are so many questions to choose from, this variance keeps replays more fresh.
 (Short games select from full list of 25 questions.)